SakethSumanBathini/Data-Science-Job-salaries_Repository/README.md

+# **Data Science Job Salaries Analysis Project**

+## **1. Overview**

 Welcome to the **Data Science Job Salaries Analysis** project!
 This project showcases my ability to leverage Tableau for creating an interactive and insightful dashboard that provides a deep dive into the salary trends of Data Science professionals across various regions, job titles, experience levels, and employment types.

-## **1. Overview**

 The primary objective of this project is to analyze and visualize the **Data Science job salaries** across different dimensions to uncover trends, disparities, and benchmarks.
 This dashboard is designed to assist HR professionals, recruiters, and Data Science enthusiasts in making informed decisions regarding salary expectations and offerings.